 I picked up a little Ess-Vee 100mm (4") bench vice recently that needed a little bit of TLC - here's our minor restoration and review of it.
+You can sometimes find these vices on eBay AU.
 The previous owner said it was pretty old - though what exactly that means is anybody's guess.
 From what I can find online the company makes tools in India.

 The other side: